stfc-sciml/sciml-benchmarks-prerelease/README.md

  - The learning rate for the optimizer to 0.001
  - The batch size to 50

-You set different entries for each benchmark.
+You can set different entries for each benchmark.